Best Forex Brokers Singapore

 City Index Cons

 CMC Markets are regulated with the MAS as CMC Markets Singapore Pte.
 Ltd. They hold a capital markets services license with registration number UEN200605050E.
-They are considered low-risk since they are regulated.
 They have been in operation for over 30 years.

 Total Fees: There are no commissions for forex and no inactivity fees.
 There is a minimum $10 (SGD 14) commission for shares CFDs.
 There is a fee for guaranteed stop-loss orders and certain deposit methods.
 Overall, fees are low.